brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 GraalVM Enterprise Edition
 ======

-GraalVM is a new high performance Java VM from Oracle that can improve the performance of (modded) Minecraft.
+GraalVM is a new high performance Java VM from Oracle that can improve the performance of (modded and vanilla) Minecraft.
 While client FPS gains are modest, server-side workloads like chunk generation can get a 20%+ boost!

 Only GraalVM Enterprise Edition comes with the full set of optimizations.
 Download it via direct links from Oracle:
 - Windows: https://oca.opensource.oracle.com/gds/GRAALVM_EE_JAVA17_22_3_0/graalvm-ee-java17-windows-amd64-22.3.0.zip